Disclaimer: This is Untrue.

 *Attribution: https://en.wikipedia.org/wiki/File:Complete_neuron_cell_diagram_en.svg

-A neuron sends electric signals from around dendrites and cell body to axon terminals (synaptic terminals) like below.
-When axon terminals of a neuron (red-purple of Diagram 1) touches other neuron's (blue-green's of Diagram 1) dendrites, the sender (red-purple of Diagram 1) is called the presynaptic neuron, the receiver (blue-green of Diagram 1) is called the postsynaptic neuron.
+A neuron transmits electrical signals from the dendrites and the cell body to the axon terminals (synaptic terminals).
+As shown in Diagram 1, when the axon terminals of one neuron (red-purple) form a connection with another neuron’s dendrites (blue-green), the sender is called the presynaptic neuron and the receiver is called the postsynaptic neuron.

 Chemical Synapse